awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 * out
 * out/image.jpg

-When listing the content of a directory mounting the bucket in the example above:
+When listing the content of a directory mounting the bucket in the example above, we will get the following result:

 ```
 $ ls